projectcalico/calico/networking/legacy-firewalls.md

 ### Value

-When Kubernetes pods interact with external systems that make decisions based on IP ranges, for example legacy firewalls, it can be useful to define several IP ranges and explicitly assign pods to those ranges.
+When Kubernetes pods interact with external systems that make decisions based on IP ranges (for example legacy firewalls), it can be useful to define several IP ranges and explicitly assign pods to those ranges.
 Using {{site.prodname}} IP Address Management (IPAM), you can restrict a pod to use an address from within a specific range.

 ### Features